 We also offer an indoor wedding venue for events with up to 50 people at our Visitor Center from 5 pm to 10 pm for a flat rate of $500 (plus, day-use fees on a per-vehicle basis).
 Please submit the Conference Room Rental Agreement form with your Special Use Permit if you would like to rent this space for your wedding.
 The rental comes with 10 six-foot plastic tables, 50 chairs, exclusive use of the upstairs conference room, and the deck on the east side of the Visitor Center.

-Attention Wedding, Elopement, and Engagement Photographers: Take a look at the wedding packet before your visit to the park.
-While we do not currently require permits for this activity, the same rules apply for photography as for weddings and violations of these rules could necessitate a permit to be required in the future.
+Family Pictures, Bridals, and Groomals: Take a look at the wedding packet before your visit to the park.
+While we do not currently require permits for these activities, the same rules apply for photography as for weddings.
 We need your help and compliance so we don’t have to start requiring permits for these small photography sessions in the future.

-- Seeds, confetti, rice, or any other types of objects are not allowed to be thrown within the Park.
+- Seeds, confetti, rice, wildlife, candles, or any other types of objects are not allowed to be thrown or released within the Park.

-- Only domestic dogs are allowed at the wedding locations and all park regulations for dogs apply during all times.
+- Only domestic dogs are allowed at the wedding locations and all park regulations for dogs apply at all times.

 - Drone use is prohibited between March and October.
 November through February, they may be used by a special use permit holder.
-Permits are acquired at the Visitor Center from 9 am to 5 pm.
+Permits may be acquired at the Visitor Center from 9 am to 5 pm.

-- Amplified music, lighting, and decorations are not allowed in the Park.
+- Amplified music, lighting, and large decorations are not allowed in the Park.
 Keep it simple and elegant.